DAnn2012/PublishPress-Future/readme.txt

 = UNRELEASED =

+* CHANGED: Changed the label "Type" to "Action" in the bulk edit field;
+* CHANGED: Change the capability checked before authorizing API usage.
+Changed from `edit_posts` to `publishpress_future_expire_post`;
+* CHANGED: Added the old post status in the log message when the post expires changing status;
+* CHANGED: Change the text of options in the bulk edit field, for more clearance;
+* CHANGED: Change text of Post Types settings tab;
 * FIXED: Fix PHP warning about undefined index 'terms', #412;
 * FIXED: Fix error on block editor: can't read "length" of undefined;
+* FIXED: Fix escaping on a few admin text;
+* FIXED: Fix text and positions of expiration fields in the bulk edit form;
+* FIXED: Fix email notifications, #414;

 = [2.9.2] - 28 Feb, 2023 =